 - Home Price: $604,588 median home price

-- Crime Rate: Safer than 53% of Washington cities
+- Crime Rate: Safer than 67% of Seattle neighborhoods

 - Perfect For: Singles, young professionals, families